 On average, you will find that an average car or truck loses about 30% of its overall value over the course of the first 3 years.
 So, if you buy a car for $33,000 and keep it for three years, it will decrease by around $9,834.
 That means that you should expect a resale value of around $23,166.

 While you may never have considered it before now, the color of your vehicle can actually impact its value.
 In the past, people have generally thought that inoffensive colors, such as blue, red, and black will fetch the highest price, but that may not be the case.
 In fact, according to a recent study by iSeeCars, it’s the bright, attractive colors that will gain the highest price tag on the secondhand car market.

-So, what color car will be worth the most when it’s sold as a secondhand vehicle?
+So, what color car retains value best?
 Well, according to this research the color is… *drum roll*… orange!

 Orange?!
 Are you serious?